There are now 3 possible online modes for units:

 - 6 points

-- Typically this unit is assessed in the following ways: (1) presentations; (2) assignment; and (3) final examination.
+Indicative assessments in this unit are as follows: (1) seminar activities; (2) individual analysis; and (3) final examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)